juliuspr/on-hornplaying/content/conceptual/what-is-horn-playing/part-2-survey-of-horn-playing/_index.md

   pattern: 4
 ---

-The Horn Call is a trade journal published by the International Horn Society.
-I was interested in finding the most prevalent topics.

-I have made an overview of the keywords The Horn Call uses to categorize the articles.
+In Part 1 we looked at the different metaphors that illuminate what horn playing can be seen as.
+In Part 2 we will look at the topics that the horn-players' community is concerned with.
+Part 2 surveys the keywords used in categorizing articles in the The Horn Call, a trade journal published by the International Horn Society.

 I have grouped the keywords into XXX overarching categories.

 Word-cloud?

-First, an analysis of the themes in The Horn Call.
+An analysis of the themes in The Horn Call.
+- Why?
+Relevance?

+- Research question?
+  -